 Wernicke AG, Smith AW, Taube S, et al. Cesium-131 brachytherapy for recurrent brain metastases: durable salvage treatment for previously irradiated metastatic disease.
 J Neurosurg.
 2017;126(4):1212-1219.

 Magill ST, Lau D, Raleigh DR, Sneed PK, Fogh SE, McDermott MW.
 Surgical resection and interstitial iodine-125 brachytherapy for high-grade meningiomas: a 25-year series.
 Neurosurgery.
 2017;80(3):409-416.

 Armpilia CI, Dale RG, Coles IP, Jones B, Antipas V. The determination of radiobiologically optimized half-lives for radionuclides used in permanent brachytherapy implants.

 Chiu-Tsao ST, Napoli JJ, Davis SD, et al. Dosimetry for 131Cs and 125I seeds in solid water phantom using radiochromic EBT film.
 Appl Radiat Isot.
 2014;92:102-114.

-GammaTile Therapy is indicated to deliver radiation therapy for patients with recurrent brain tumors.
+GammaTile Therapy is indicated to deliver radiation therapy for patients with newly diagnosed malignant and intracranial neoplasms and recurrent intracranial neoplasms.
 For full safety information, refer to the instructions for use.